I will help with costs where I can, says Rishi Sunak

 The Spring Statement is not usually an occasion to announce big tax and spending decisions.

-But this year, Mr Sunak is facing pressure to act on living standards amid the soaring cost of energy and rising household bills due to increasing inflation.
+However, this year Mr Sunak is facing pressure to act on living standards amid soaring energy costs and rising household bills due to increasing inflation.

+Speaking to the BBC's Sunday Morning programme, Mr Sunak said he would not be able to "fully protect" people from the consequences of rising prices.

+But asked whether he was prepared to step in and offer support, he added: "Of course I am, and people can judge me by my actions over the past two years."

-More than 50 Tory MPs have urged him to cut fuel duty, which has been frozen for over a decade, to reduce the price of petrol and diesel.
+Mr Sunak is facing calls from more than 50 MPs to cut fuel duty, which has been frozen for over a decade, to reduce the price of petrol and diesel.

-Others within his party have been calling for the government to scrap VAT on energy bills - while others want green levies removed to reduce costs.
+Others within his party have been calling for the government to scrap VAT on energy bills - while some want green levies removed to reduce costs.

+The chancellor said he could not "speculate" on tax decisions, but added that the government was already "taking action" over energy bills.

+He pointed to support announced in April - including a £150 council tax rebate, and a repayable £200 energy bill discount that will apply in October.